gjskha/ubiquitous-sniffle/README.md

 spellcheck - check words on command line

-mw.rb - interface to the Merriam Webster dictionary
+dictionary - interface to the Merriam-Webster dictionary